Panern/SimBoOpt/README.md

 ## Examples
 We have two examples of SimBoOpt:
 1. DL: CNN for classifaction of Minist
-2. ML: MAGC-based(paper: [Multi-view Attributed Graph Clustering](https://ieeexplore.ieee.org/abstract/document/9508843) for attributed graph clustering on ACM
+2. ML: MAGC-based(paper: [Multi-view Attributed Graph Clustering](https://ieeexplore.ieee.org/abstract/document/9508843) for attributed graph clustering on ACM datasets

 ## Dependencies
 1. Numpy